Frequency Differences between Clocks on the Earth and the Moon: Abstract

 \section{Abstract}

-Based on general relativity, clock comparisons enable the determination of the gravity potential relative to a stable reference.
-Lunar surface clocks, owing to the Moon’s low-noise conditions, high orbital stability, and broad Earth visibility, are promising reference clocks for global-scale comparisons between terrestrial clocks.
-Meanwhile, the need for an independent lunar time system—driven by future lunar navigation—requires maintaining links to terrestrial standards.
-This Letter simulates fractional frequency differences between Earth (E) and Moon (L) clocks by modeling three key time transformations: proper-to-coordinate time for E-clocks and for L-clocks (both linked to the local gravity potential), and the coordinate time relation between Earth and Moon.
-Signal propagation effects are not addressed.
-Gravity potential differences impact observations at the $10^{-10}$ level, and the coordinate time ratio at $10^{-11}$.
+Based on general relativity, clock frequency comparisons support various geodetic applications on Earth, such as determining the gravitational potential and realizing a global height system.
+Future lunar clocks could extend these capabilities to the Moon, connect to terrestrial clock-comparison networks, and, in principle, serve as reference clocks.
+Meanwhile, especially driven by future lunar navigation plans, an independent lunar time system is becoming an urgent requirement and such a system would necessarily remain linked to terrestrial time standards.
+To support these future applications, we establish a comprehensive model for Earth--Moon clock frequency comparisons.
+This paper simulates fractional frequency differences between clocks on the Earth (E) and Moon (L) through four time transformations: proper-to-coordinate time for E-clocks and for L-clocks (both linked to the local gravity potential), the conversion between the Earth and Moon coordinate times, and the time signal propagation between E- and L-clocks.
+Gravity potential differences between the E- and L-clocks impact the frequency difference at the $10^{-10}$ level.
+The effect of the coordinate time ratio is at $10^{-11}$ level.
 Contributions from static, tidal, and non-tidal potentials, body self-rotation, and different celestial bodies are evaluated.
+Furthermore, we quantify the Doppler, atmospheric and Shapiro delay effects in Earth-Moon time signal propagation.
+For a single link, the first-order Doppler term dominates at the $10^{-6}$ level and masks the gravity-potential and coordinate-time terms.
+A Doppler-cancelling multi-link strategy is needed to suppress the signal-propagation effect and extract these terms.